It's time to treat your content

 LLC or sole prop.
 EIN.
 Separate bank account.
 Quarterly tax schedule.

-Your plan calculates startup and ongoing costs, tracks spending by project, and models when your creator income covers your expenses.
+Your plan tracks your gear costs and models when income covers expenses.

-Camera gear, editing software, lighting, a podcast mic, web hosting.
-BossWorks totals your costs, tracks what you've spent vs. what you budgeted, and projects when you break even on going full-time.
+Camera gear, software, pod mics, and hosting.
+BossWorks totals your costs, tracks spending vs. budget, and projects when you break even.

-Six AI assistants that know your business: what platforms you're on, what you earn, and what state you're in.
+Six AI assistants that know your platforms and what you earn.

 Whether you're scaling to a team, adding revenue streams, or finally getting your taxes sorted, BossWorks can help.

-Launching a course, a membership, or a merch line means new costs, new tax implications, and potentially new entity structures.
+Launching a course, a membership, or a merch line means new costs and tax implications.

-Multiple 1099s, inconsistent quarterly payments, and a shoebox of receipts.
-Your plan organizes income streams and tracks deductible expenses.
+Multiple 1099s and Shoebox of receipts.
+Your plan organizes income streams and tracks expenses.

-Bringing on an editor, a VA, or a manager changes your tax obligations and legal exposure.
-Know what's required before you send the first payment.
+Bringing on an editor or VA changes your tax obligations.
+Know what's required before you pay.

 Every task, every cost, every requirement for your business type and city.